Khajuraho "the Temples of Love"

 temples from continued destruction by Muslims.
 Over the centuries, vegetation

 and forests overgrew, took over the temples.
 They say the temples were secretly

 in use by yogis.
 In the 1830s the temples were thus rediscovered by the global

-The walls of the temples of Khajuraho are richly decorated with intricately carved sculptures.
+The walls of all Khajuraho temples are richly decorated with art carved sculptures.

-sexual themes occupy less than 10% of the Khajuraho temples sculpture.
+sexual themes make up less than 10% of the temples art.

-most erotic scene panels are in balance with the non-
+most "porno" scene themes are balanced with the non-

 The arts cover numerous

 details of human life and values